ossimlabs/omar-ui/docs/user-guide/omar-ui.md

 | missions | The image's mission ID.
 Multiple can be set separated by a comma. |
 | niirs | The image's NIIRS rating.
 A range can bet set with a semi-colon. |
 | sensors | The image's sensor ID.
 Multiple can be set separated by a comma. |
+| spatial | The map's spatial filter. "mapView", or either a POINT/POLYGON WKT.
 | startDate | The start date for a custom date range. |
 | sunAzimuth | The image's sun aximuth angle.
 A range can be set with a semi-colon. |
 | sunElevation | The image's sun elevation angle.
 A range can be set with a semi-colon. |